2022: WR250R no longer produced by Yamaha

-It’s taken a while and it’s not over yet but I’ve finally picked up the next AMWebsite Project Bike: a 2008 Yamaha WR250R re-sprung by Hyperpro in Holland.
+It’s taken a while but I’ve finally picked up the next AMWebsite Project Bike: a 2008 Yamaha WR250R re-sprung by Hyperpro in Holland.
 Cost €3900 with 5000km on the clock.
 Back home I have all the usuals waiting to be bolted on.
 More about that here.

 About the WR250R

-You could say the WR250R replaced the TTR250 trail but with quite a leap in spec and with a lot of influence from the WR250F full-on dirt racer, but in the UK was only sold from about 2007-09, by which time the shrunken Brit economy couldn’t hack £6000+ for a 250 Jap trail bike, even if it wasn’t your average trailie.
+The WR250R replaced the TTR250, but with quite a leap in spec and with a lot of influence from the WR250F full-on dirt racer.
+In the UK the R was only sold from about 2007-09, by which time the shrunken Brit economy couldn’t hack £6000+ for a 250 Jap trail bike, even if it wasn’t your average trailie.

-Meanwhile, in the US, Canada and Ozzie you can still buy them new in 2019 and a gravel travel cult has grown up around the WR-R as a durable but ultra-lightweight adventurer with more power, better suspension and higher build quality than your typical CRF or KLX Jap trail donkeys (let and right) which I’ve also owned.
+Meanwhile, in the US, Canada and Ozzie you could still buy them new up to 2020 or 21, and a gravel travel cult has grown up around the WR-R as a durable but ultra-lightweight adventurer with more power, better suspension and higher build quality than your typical CRF or KLX Jap trail donkeys (let and right, below) which I’ve also owned.

 Why a WR?